McTavishLab/physcraper/How_to_start.md

         2. in your config file: change the gifilename setting to True.

         Be careful!
 If you have different hitlist_size defined, your blast files have different numbers of sequences saved.
-Sharing the folder across those different settings is not recommended!

-## Short introduction into what the tool actually does

-PhyScraper is a command-line tool written in python to automatically update phylogenies.
-As input it needs a phylogeny, the corresponding alignment and the information about the tip names and the corresponding species names.
-This can either be a file provided by the user or if you have uploaded your tree to Open Tree of Life the corresponding study ID.
-PhyScraper will take every input sequence and blasts it against the ncbi GenBank database.
-Sequences that are similar to the input sequence will be added to the alignment, if they are a different species concept and/or they are longer than existing sequences or differ in at least one point mutation.
-Then it will place the newly found sequences onto the tree, which is then used as a starting tree for a full RAxML run.
-In the next round, every newly added sequence will be blasted and this continues until no new sequence were found.
-After a certain time threshold (currently 14 days), the existing sequences will be blasted again to check if new sequences can be found.
-Currently it works only for single gene datasets, we are working on an extension to concatenate several runs at the end of the updating.
+Sharing the folder across those different settings is not recommended! for single gene datasets, we are working on an extension to concatenate several runs at the end of the updating.